 Nurse practitioners are required to pass a rigorous national certification exam and maintain board certification, which requires continuing education and renewal every three to five years.
 NPs adhere to a code for ethical practices and work in a variety of urban, suburban, rural and underserved areas in private physician or NP practices, free and mobile clinics, hospitals, Veterans Administration, military hospitals, emergency rooms, urgent care sites, nursing homes, schools, colleges and public health departments.

-Nurse practitioners are licensed jointly by the Boards of Nursing and Medicine.
-Almost 8,000 licensed nurse practitioners provide primary and specialized health care to Virginians.
+In Virginia, NPs are licensed jointly by the Boards of Nursing and Medicine.
+More than 14,000 licensed nurse practitioners provide primary and specialized health care in the commonwealth.

 The Virginia Board of Nursing recognizes the following categories of NPs: adult, family, pediatric, geriatrics, neonatal, women’s health, acute care and psychiatric.
 Many NPs work in specialty practices including, but not limited to, allergy and immunology, cardiology, critical care, dermatology, endocrinology, gastroenterology, hematology and oncology, internal medicine, interventional radiology, nephrology, oncology, pain management, pulmonary, rheumatology, surgery, trauma, urology and women’s health.